 Unfortunately chalk paint is not like latex paint in the sense that you can’t go to the Home Depot and ask them to mix a color for you.
 In order to color match chalk paint to a wall color or to make it a little more subdued there is no choice but to mix paint color’s.
 Adding white to soften a color is probably the most common customisation.
 Some people end up buying a color that’s closest to the one they want and are disappointed when it doesn’t look as good as they imagine.

-Before anyone begins custom mixing – I recommend they take a look ALL of the Annie Sloan Chalk Paint colors – your local stockist might not have every last color in stock – but there are places online (and i’m sure in store) where you can order any color from her line.
-It is also advisable to look at the competition – there are many companies with high quality chalk-style paint – all of these companies offer their own custom pallet’s – there may be a pre-mixed quart of the exact color you need if you simply broaden your horizons to other quality paint suppliers like General Finishes, Fat Paint, Dixie Belle or House&Canvas.
+Before anyone begins custom mixing – I recommend they take a look ALL of the Annie Sloan Chalk Paint colors – your local stockist might not have every last color in stock – but there are places online (you can’t find it at lowes or Home Depot) where you can order any color from her line.
+It is also advisable to look at the competition – there are many companies with high quality chalk-style paint – all of these companies offer their own custom pallet’s – there may be a pre-mixed quart of the exact color you need if you simply broaden your horizons to other quality paint suppliers like General Finishes, Fat Paint, Dixie Belle or House&Canvas Furniture Paint.

 Annie Sloan Chalk Paint Colors

 Cait has a notebook with all of her custom creations written down.
 Its a painstaking process that you have to document properly if you want to ensure that you get a consistent color that you can replicate.
 Nothing is more frustrating than having a piece suffer some sort of damage and not having the proper color to do the repair with.
 The danger with custom colors is the fact that the onus is on you to document your creation properly.
 I recommend if you are going to custom mix Annie Sloan Chalk Paint colors or any other brand’s paint colors – mix more than you need.
 Stick a label with the date. and the paint color mix ratio, on the container with the leftovers (hopefully you will never need to use it).